2024 Scholarships - Madison County | CampusReel

 2024 Madison County Scholarships

 Madison County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 76% of Madison County residents in Mississippi over the age of 25 have graduated with a professional degree - 11% have completed high school.
+Despite high costs, 44% of Madison County residents in New York over the age of 25 have graduated with a professional degree - 15% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Madison County residents in Mississippi will continue to need help paying for college.
-2,519 men and 2,932 women are enrolled in grades 9-12 while 1,609 men 2,713 women are currently undergraduates in college.
+It’s clear that Madison County residents in New York will continue to need help paying for college.
+1,870 men and 2,010 women are enrolled in grades 9-12 while 3,284 men 3,733 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Madison County residents and can help pay for school in a variety of ways.
 Madison County scholarships, whether they are exclusively available to Madison County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Madison County residents.

 How much total award money and scholarships are available for Madison County residents?